Reven8e/stock-suggester/README.md

 # stock-suggester

-### This script calculating the average of the stock u chose, then comparing the current price to the average price.
+### -This script calculating the average of the stock u chose, then comparing the current price to the average price.
+### -This script can also scrape stocks from yahoo finance's webiste and check them if they worth buying.

 ## Installing